dyscribe/dyscribe_blog/README.md

 ## Collaboration

 Collaboration is highly appreciated.
-If you find bugs in the code, misspellings in articles, or security breaches feel free to open up a pull request.
+If you find bugs in the code, misspellings in articles, or security breaches feel free to open up a pull request.:q_:q